mrhaffner/pirate_twitter/README.md

 # Pirate Twitter

-A Twitter clone where all tweets are translated into pirate speak.
+A pirate themed Twitter clone where all tweets are translated into pirate speak.

 ### Functional Requirements